 - Bloodstains on your bed sheets

 - Itchy welts or zigzag patterns on your skin after their bites

 Differentiate Bed Bug from Other Insects

 Bat bugs are the most common pests found in homes before the re-emergence of bed bugs in the 1990s and 2000s.
 Bat bugs are more similar to bed bugs.
 Both bugs have a brown color, flat, and oval shape.
 They are also small in size, just like a bed bug.
 They typically live in a colony of bats.
-If you have bats in your wall, there is a high chance these insects live among them.
+If you have bats on your wall, there is a high chance these insects live among them.
 Bat bugs also belong to the Cimicidae family of insects.
-They are most commonly found in roots and have the same look like bed bugs.
+They are most commonly found in roots and have the same look as bed bugs.

 Swallow bugs are also a kind of parasite that lives primarily among cliff swallows.
 They are less commonly present among barn swallows.
 Just like bed bugs and bat bugs, they are also small in size.
 They are flat, round, and brown.
 If swallows have made their nests on your home, you will surely find swallow bugs in your home.

 Carpet beetles are not from the family of bed bugs, but they are more similar to them.
-Carpet beetles have a segmented body just like bed bugs.
-Bed bugs have six legs while carpet beetles have eight legs.
+Carpet beetles have a segmented body, just like bed bugs.
+Bed bugs have six legs, while carpet beetles have eight legs.
 They have wings that differentiate them from the bed bugs.

 These are small and flat insects that can easily discriminate by flat hind legs used to jump great distance.
-They have small size as compared to bed bugs but have a segmented oval-shaped body like carpet beetles.
+They have a small size compared to bed bugs but have a segmented oval-shaped body like carpet beetles.